smartinm/plone-meteo/README.txt

 Meteo

-  Meteo is a product that let your Plone site shows the local weather forecast for Spain provided by the National Institute of Meteorology ("www.inm.es":http://www.inm.es)
+  Meteo is a product that lets your Plone site shows the local weather forecast for Spain provided by the National Institute of Meteorology ("www.inm.es":http://www.inm.es)

 Features

- * Meteo contains one portlet with a configurable look:
+ * Meteo includes one portlet with configurable look and feel:

    * Multiple days layout: shows the weather forecast (sky status, maximum and minimum temperature) for today and next days.

    * Single day layout: shows the weather forecast for today only (sky status on morning and afternoon, maximum and minimum temperature).

- * Meteo provide a detailed weather forecast page for the next seven days: sky status, rainfall probability, maximum and minimum temperature, wind status and maximum ultraviolet index.
+ * Meteo provides a detailed weather forecast page for the next seven days: sky status, rainfall probability, maximum and minimum temperature, wind status and maximum ultraviolet index.

- * Meteo use a cache system: the INM website will not be asked on every request on your site.
-Every two hours, the INM website will be requested for fresh information.
+ * Meteo uses a cache system: the INM website will not be asked on every request to your site.
+Every two hours the INM website will be requested for fresh information instead.

  * Meteo contains one configlet that will easily let you enters all the configuration information (location code and portlet's look).
 Moreover is possible flush cache data.

- * Meteo is translated in english and spanish.
+ * Meteo is translated into English and Spanish.

-Quickstart
+Dependencies

+ * Plone 2.5.x or 3.0.x

+Quick start

  * Install using the normal Plone way.

+ * If you are using Plone 2.5:
+   * Portlet that will be (by default) placed at the end of the right column.

+ * If you are using Plone 3.0:
+   * Click Manage Portlets.
+   * From the *Add portlet...* menu, choose *Classic portlet*.
+   * For *Template*, enter "portlet_meteo"; for *Macro*, enter "portlet".

- * Go to the Meteo Configlet and set up your location and portlet's look.
+ * Go to the Meteo configlet and set up your location and portlet's look.

  * That's all